openvinotoolkit/openvino/docs/get_started/get_started_demos.md

 Use Model Optimizer to convert trained models to OpenVINO IR (Intermediate Representation) format in order to use them in OpenVINO Runtime.

 This tutorial uses the public GoogleNet v1 Caffe model to run the Image Classification Sample.
-See the example in the <a href="#download-models">Download Models</a> section of this article to learn how to download this model.
+See the <a href="#download-models">Download Models</a> section of this article to learn how to download this model.

 The googlenet-v1 model is downloaded in the Caffe format.
 Use the Model Optimizer to convert it to OpenVINO IR.